Ramesses II’s Gate Garden

 During the British Mandate Period Jaffa operated an important port, yet in 1936 the Arabs revolted against the British presence and policy in Palestine.
 One of the centers of the revolt was Jaffa.
 In return, the British gave the Arabs of Jaffa a 24-hours warning, and then blew up most of the city’s center.
 In the 1940s most of the jaffa was in ruins, and in the 1948 Israeli-Arab war, the remaining Arab population of Jaffa left.
 After a decade of negligence, in the 1960’s excavations were carried out throughout Jaffa, and later it developed into an artist colony with parks and gardens.

 Touring Ramasses II’s Gate Garden

 The Ramasses II’s Gate Garden is spread over the central part of Jaffa.
 It can be reached from several points of the old city, and its summit offers breathtaking views of Tel-Aviv and the coastal plain.
 A reconstruction of Ramasses II’s triumphal arch is presented in the heart of the garden, set among several additional archaeological discoveries.
 The garden is a perfect place to start, or end, a tour of old Jaffa.

-A visit to the site can be combined with a guided day tour to Jaffa and Tel-Aviv.
+A tour to Ramassess II’s Gate Garden can be combined with a guided day tour to Jaffa and Tel-Aviv.